pnochisaki/young-inglewood/_content/pages/membership.md

 * special pricing
 * advance notice of all releases
-* concierge service and a reserved space at the winery when you visit
+* concierge service and complimentary tastings
 * access to exclusive library wines and large formats
 * allocations of limited wines
 * customize your membership at any time
+*﻿ complimentary tickets to member events